 As the body of Christ, we are compelled to reach out to the most vulnerable in this group, knowing we have much to offer…and they have so much to give us as well.
 Jam.
 1:27 & Lev.
 19:33-34

-Opening spring of 2018, we expect to immediately have a waiting list as we work with Refugee Services of Texas (RST), and possibly YMCA International Services and Catholic Charities, receiving the most vulnerable of the women who come to them from UNHCR refugee camps.
-The most likely people group is from the Democratic Republic of Congo (DRC).
-We expect these women and children coming from such a rural, hostile environment to need additional time to rest, heal, and adjust to American culture, before beginning their resettlement process through RST and the government agencies.
+Abba’s House opened in the summer of 2018.
+We work with Refugee Services of Texas (RST) to receive placement of our guests, receiving the most vulnerable of the women who come to them from UNHCR.
+Our most common people group so far is from the Democratic Republic of Congo (DRC).
+These women and children, coming from a rural, hostile environment, tend to need additional time to rest, heal, and adjust to American culture before beginning their resettlement process through RST and the government agencies.